The-Turing-Summer-Experience-2026/github-introduction/github-workshop/introductions.md

 This file is Exercise 2 in the Git Good: Introduction to GitHub workshop.

 ## Question: What is your favourite pizza topping?
-1.Cheese
+1. Cheese
-2.
+2. Pickled sardines
-3.
+3. Sweetcorn
-4. spicy chicken, pineapple
+4. Spicy chicken
-5.
+5. Pepperoni
-6. pineapple
+6. Pineapple
 7.
 8.
 9.